skonfig/extra/type/__nextcloud_user/man.rst

     Do not touch the display name of the user if he is already set up.
 This will avoid to delete the user-set value because it does not match with the predefined state.
-If the parameter `--displayname` is set despite of this parameter, it will be used in the user setup if he does not already exist.
+If the parameter `--displayname` is set despite of this parameter, it will only be used in the user setup if he does not already exist.

 keep-email
     Do not touch the email attributes of the user if he is already set up.
 This will avoid to delete the user-set value because it does not match with the predefined state.
-If the parameter `--email` is set despite of this parameter, it will be used in the user setup if he does not already exist.
+If the parameter `--email` is set despite of this parameter, it will only be used in the user setup if he does not already exist.

 keep-password
     Do not touch the password if the user is already set up.
 This will avoid to delete user-set passwords because they do not match with the predefined state.
-If the parameter `--password` is set despite of this parameter, it will be used in the user setup if he does not already exists.
+If the parameter `--password` is set despite of this parameter, it will only be used in the user setup if he does not already exists.

 keep-quota
-    TBA.
+    Do not touch the user quota if he is already set up.
+This will avoid to delete the configuration set by an administrator.
+If the parameter `--quota` is set despite of this parameter, it will only be used in the user setup if he does not already exist.

 keep-groups
     Do not touch the user groups if the user is already set up.
 This will avoid to delete group assosiactions not defined via cdist.
-If the parameter `--group` is set despite of this parameter, it will be used in the user setup if he does not already exists.
+If the parameter `--group` is set despite of this parameter, it will only be used in the user setup if he does not already exists.